Davenport University Housing & Residence Life

-Room assignments and roommate contact information will be sent via US mail in early August.
+Room assignments and roommate contact information will be sent via Davenport email after June 1st.

 What happens if I don’t get along with my roommate?

 When you move in you are required to complete a roommate agreement worksheet.
 This tool allows you to start communicating clearly about your expectations.
-You and your roommate should initially try and work through any issues on your own, but if more assistance is needed the RA or Residence Hall Coordinator should be contacted.
-The Residence Life Staff will work through situations to make sure to make sure we maintain a safe and secure living environment.
+You and your roommate should initially try and work through any issues on your own, but if more assistance is needed the RA or Residence Life Coordinator should be contacted.
+The Residence Life Staff will work through situations to make sure we maintain a safe and secure living environment.